Board of Directors

 Dr. Jay Gross is the Director of the Pacemaker Center at Montefiore Medical Center in Bronx, New York.
 He is Professor of Clinical Medicine at the Albert Einstein College of Medicine.
 He has been on the IBHRE Pacing Test Writing Committee since 1994 and joined the IBHRE Board of Directors in 2013.

 Edmonton, AB CANADA

-Marleen Irwin is currently practicing as a Cardiac Device Therapist at the University of Alberta, Edmonton, Canada.
+Marleen Irwin is currently practicing as a Device Specialist and Clinical Research Associate at the University of Alberta, Edmonton, Canada.
 Recognized as a leading expert in the device field, she is widely published and known as a prominent international lecturer.
 She has served on numerous committees for the Heart Rhythm Society and the Canadian College of Respiratory Therapists.
 She is also a practicing consultant specialist and director of CardioSys Knowledge Transfer Group Ltd. In 2005, Marleen Irwin received the HRS Distinguished Service Award, and in 2006 received an HRS Fellowship.
 She has served as a member of the IBHRE Pacing Test Writing Committee since 1985 and has been on the IBHRE Board of Directors since 2006.

 Toshiyuki Ishikawa, MD, FHRS